keypulsations/video_music/README.md

 ## Future work

 * Much more sophisticated musical variation and structure (keep to a 2m track limitation)
-* Assess video content with [Google's Cloud Vision](https://cloud.google.com/vision/) or [Amazon's Rekognition](https://aws.amazon.com/rekognition/)
-** Pick from a list of "genres" based on video content
+* Assess video content with [Google's Cloud Vision](https://cloud.google.com/vision/) or [Amazon's Rekognition](https://aws.amazon.com/rekognition/), pick from a list of possible "genres" based on video content
 * Productize the app in a web interface that accepts a video upload

 ## TODO